The Arnoux-Yoccoz mapping classes via Penner's construction: Proofs

-Claim.\ \emph{The pseudo-Anosov mapping class~$h_g$ in \cite[Section 5]{StrennerSAF} is uniquely determined by its unstable foliation, a one-sided curve $\gamma$ transverse to this foliation and its image $\gamma' = h_g(\gamma)$.}

-\emph{Proof of the claim.} The unstable foliation induces an interval exchange map on the boundary of the regular neighborhood of $\gamma$.
-The same is true for $\gamma'$.
-These interval exchange maps are conjugate, apart from the fact that the intervals for $\gamma'$ are $\lambda^{-1}$ times shorter than the intervals for $\gamma$.
-These interval exchange maps do not have any symmetries, so there is a unique way to map $\gamma$ to $\gamma'$ that conjugates the interval exchanges to each other.

-The complements of $\gamma$ and of $\gamma'$ are unions of foliated rectangles, and the homeomorphism that maps foliated rectangles in the complement of $\gamma$ to foliated rectangles in the complement of $\gamma'$ by mapping leaves to leaves and scaling the measure of the foliation by $\lambda^{-1}$ is unique up to isotopy along the leaves of the foliation.
-Therefore the mapping class is indeed uniquely determined by the foliation and the two curves.
-This proves the claim.

-To show that the mapping class $f_g$ is conjugate to $h_g$, we will describe the unstable foliation of $f_g$ and show that it is isometric to the unstable foliation of $h_g$.
-Then we check that the image of the curve $\gamma$ is the same under $f_g$ as under $h_g$.
-By the claim above, this will imply that $f_g$ and $h_g$ are conjugate.
+First we describe the unstable foliation of~$f_g$.
+Although~$f_g$ does not arise from Penner's construction, its~$g$th power does, since

+The invariant foliations of~$f_g$ and its powers are the same, therefore we may use the process described in \Cref{sec:penner} for~$f_g^g$ to find the unstable foliation of~$f_g$.

-We now describe the unstable foliation of $f_g$.
-As described by Penner in \cite{Penner88}, an invariant bigon track for $f_g$ can be obtained by smoothing out the intersections of the $g$ curves on \Cref{fig:all-curves}.
-This bigon track is shown on \Cref{bigon-track-circular}.
+\Cref{fig:all-curves} shows the curve~$c$ and its iterates under the rotation~$r$ and \Cref{fig:bigon-track-circular} shows the invariant bigon track of~$f_g^g$ obtained by smoothing out the intersections of these curves.
+Note that this bigon track is invariant not only under all twists~$T_{r^i(c)}$, but also under~$r$.